OpenAPITools/openapi-generator/README.md

 <li>- httpMethod: HTTP method used in invoking this resource

-<li> -path: path of the resource
+<li>- path: path of the resource

 <li>- suggested method name: By default this refers to method name of the API in resource classes

-2. Test suites.
+##### Test suites.
 This is a logical way of grouping related test cases.
 Each test suite consists of following properties:

 <li>- id: unique id of the test script, displayed in the test report